SkylerJohnson102020/reading-notes/class-02.md

         - 16 > 5 returns true
         - 16 > 24 returns false

-- < - "less than' - Will determine if number on left is is less than number on right.
+- < - "less than" - Will determine if number on left is is less than number on right.

         - 16 < 5 returns false
         - 16 < 24 returns true